FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 How freight invoice factoring impacts trucking business finances

-The trucking industry is a key component of the global economy, responsible for moving goods from one place to another.
+The trucking industry is a key component of the global economy.
+It is responsible for moving goods from one place to another.
 However, trucking businesses often face challenges in maintaining a steady cash flow due to delayed payments from customers.

 Freight invoice factoring is a financial tool that helps to alleviate the issue by providing immediate funding to trucking companies.
 It entails truckers selling their unpaid invoices at a discounted rate to a factoring company, called a “factor.”
 The factor then collects the payments from the trucking company’s clients.